-The number and length of timeouts for bleeding is left to the discretion of the referee.
+Determining the number and length of timeouts allowed for bleeding is left to the discretion of the referee.
 If bleeding becomes excessive or causes an inordinate amount of timeouts, the referee, in consultation with a certified athletic trainer or physician, shall have the authority to default the match.

 Blood on a uniform does not necessarily require a uniform change; however, in the rare case when a wrestler's uniform becomes saturated with blood, that wrestler shall be directed to change into another official uniform.
-If another official uniform is not available, the match shall be defaulted, with the other wrestler declared the winner.
+Saturated is defined as soaked with moisture or drenched.
+If blood has penetrated through a garment to the skin or can be transferred to the other wrestler or referee, the garment is saturated.
+The same saturation criteria should be applied to a wrestler's personal equipment (headgear, knee brace, etc.) If another official uniform is not available, the match shall be defaulted, with the other wrestler declared the winner.